1985 Houston Astros season: May

 On May 29, Pankovits broke 3-all tie by crushing a grand slam in the seventh versus the Pittsburgh Pirates.
 Starter Nolan Ryan got the win, locking down a 7–3 decision for the Houston Astros.
+Each Astros starter had at least one hit, save for Terry Puhl.
+Denny Walling and Phil Garner both doubled.
+Ryan struck out eight over seven innings.